Can Autoimmune Disease Be Reversed Naturally? A Root-Cause Guide to Remission, Prevention, and Recovery

 - Amino acids

+This is why being advised to “eat healthy” is often not enough.
 A person can eat a clean diet and still be deficient.
-Gut damage, medications, surgery, poor absorption, chronic inflammation, and genetic needs can all increase nutrient demand.
+Gut damage, medications, surgery, poor absorption, chronic inflammation, and genetic needs can all affect nutritional status and nutrient demand.

 4. Food Sensitivities Beyond Gluten